unhighghlow/DoomBF/bf/industrial-bf/README.md

 #### Addressmaps

 An addressmap can be used to display the values of variables from specific tape locations.
-An addressmap file line has the following format:
+An addressmap line has the following format:

 ```
 (mode)(addr)[(length)] (name)